Glimpses of Violation of Strong Cosmic Censorship in Rotating Black Holes: Results for Cosmic Censorship

-We now wish to see the effects as we turn on the field charge $q$.
-It follows from Eq.~\eqref{eq:QNM large-q} that the $\beta$ values for the two large-$q$ WKB families $j\in \{+,c\}$ asymptote to $\beta_j\equiv \kappa_j/(2\kappa_-)$.
-Since $\beta_c\to \infty$ and $\beta_+\to \left(1/2\right)^-$ in the extremal limit, the relevant scenario for SCC in the large $q$ regime is the black hole WKB family near extremality.
-Furthermore, since $\beta_+\leq 1/2$, in principle, $\beta$ should not be larger than $1/2$ for large $q$.
-However, the WKB analysis leading to \eqref{eq:QNM large-q} has ignored non-perturbative terms and so we proceed to show results of our ``exact" numerical investigation.
-The top plot in Fig.\ref{fig:wiggles func q} shows the imaginary part of the most dominant QNM frequencies as a function of $q$ for $s=0$ near extremality.
-The behaviour of the PS modes as $q$ increases is rather distinct in two regimes.
-For $a\lesssim \acritq$, $\beta_{\text{PS}}$ is well above $1/2$ at least over a significantly large $q$ region and so the NE dominate there.
-For $a\gtrsim \acritq$, on the other hand, $\beta_{PS}$ rapidly approaches (seemingly monotonically -- see the inset) the asymptotic value $\beta_+\leq 1/2$, thus preserving SCC.
 Let us now turn to the NE modes.
-As $q$ increases from zero, $\beta_{NE}$ decreases until (approximately) the square root in Eq.~\eqref{eq:NE} becomes purely imaginary - let us denote by $q=\qcrit$ that critical value.
-Then, for $q>\qcrit$, $\beta_{NE}$ displays ``wiggles" around the asymptotic value $\beta_+$.
+As $q$ increases from zero, $\beta_\text{NE}$ decreases until (approximately) the square root in Eq.~\eqref{eq:NE} becomes purely imaginary \PRDvtwo{--} let us denote by $q=\qcrit$ this critical value.
+Then, for $q>\qcrit$, $\beta_\text{NE}$ displays ``wiggles" around $\beta_+$.
 These wiggles are a non-perturbative effect missed by the WKB analysis and their amplitude decreases rapidly with $q$.
-As a consequence, the severe SCC violation with $\beta>1$ observed for $q=0$ is foiled for large $q$.
-On the other hand, the presence of the wiggles means that, for $a\lesssim \acrit$ and a given arbitrarily large value of $q$ (or at least over the significantly large $q$ region where $\beta_{\text{PS}}>1/2$), one can find interval(s) of values of $Q$ close enough to $Q_{\text{max}}$ in which $\beta>1/2$ \footnote{We have further checked that, as $Q$ approaches $Q_{\text{max}}$, the amplitude of the wiggles, as gathered from Fig.\ref{fig:wiggles func sigma}, does not decrease faster than $1/2-\beta_+$}.
-As is clear from the plot, however, as $q$ increases, one would need more and more $(\ell,m)$ NE modes to synchronize their wiggles so that $\beta>1/2$ can be achieved.
-The bottom plot of Fig.\ref{fig:wiggles func q} is like the top plot but for $s=1/2$ instead.
-Its features are essentially the same as for $s=0$ except for the notable difference that, whereas $\beta_{NE}$ for $s=0$ increases with rotation (for fixed $q$) before the wiggles, it instead decreases for $s=1/2$.
-Accordingly, whereas the wiggles start at a larger value of $q$ as rotation increases for $s=0$, they instead start at a smaller value of $q$ for $s=1/2$.
-Thus, increasing rotation within $a\lesssim \acrit$ helps achieve SCC violation $\beta>1/2$ for $s=0$ whereas it hinders violation for $s=1/2$.
-In terms of the specific $(\ell,m)$ modes, it is worth noting that, whereas $m=\ell=|s|=0,1/2$ is the dominant NE mode before the wiggles, that is no longer the case in the wiggling region as higher $\ell$'s (and $m\neq \ell$, as is clear in the bottom plot) start wiggling at larger values of $q$ so that they may become the dominant NE modes for some intervals there.
+As a consequence, there is no severe $\beta\PRDvtwo{\geq}1$ (for spin-0) or $\beta\PRDvtwo{\geq}3/2$ (for spin-1/2) violation of the linear version of SCC for large $q$, as opposed to what we observed for $q=0$.
+On the other hand, the presence of the wiggles means that, for $a\lesssim \acrit$ and a given arbitrarily large value of $q$ (or at least over the significantly large region of values of $q$ where $\beta_{\text{PS}}>1/2$), one can find interval(s) of values of $Q$ close enough to $Q_{\text{max}}$ in which $\beta>1/2$, as we shall demonstrate in Fig.~\ref{fig:wiggles func sigma} \footnote{We have further checked that, as $Q$ approaches $Q_{\text{max}}$, the amplitude of the wiggles in Fig.~\ref{fig:wiggles func q}, as can be gathered from Fig.\ref{fig:wiggles func sigma}, does not decrease at a rate faster than the rate at which $1/2-\beta_+$ decreases.}.
+As is clear from Fig.~\ref{fig:wiggles func q}, however, as $q$ increases, one would need more and more NE $(\ell,m)$-modes to synchronize their wiggles so that $\beta>1/2$ can be achieved.